The Golden Akita Retriever is a hybrid breed of dog that combines a Golden Retriever with the Japanese Akita.

 Their legs are long with compact feet, but their legs are of a muscular nature, so do not be fooled.

 On most occasions, the tail is going to be similar to that of the Akita, which means it curls up onto their back.

-They will also have a double coat, and are quite heavy shedders, so they do require regular grooming in order to remove that fur and stop it from causing problems.
+They will also have a double coat and are quite heavy shedders, so they do require regular grooming to remove that fur and stop it from causing problems.